Meidimax99/bachelors_thesis/corrections/johannes.md

 ...are not strictly necesarry, except for flushing. should be "necessary"

-...physical mappings stemming from other processes.But the RISC-V priviledged Architecture... add whitespace after dot, should be "privileged", likely wrong capitalization of "privileged architecture"
+...physical mappings stemming from other processes.But the RISC-V privileged Architecture... add whitespace after dot, should be "privileged", likely wrong capitalization of "privileged architecture"

 Replacement Strategies A advantage of software-managed TLBs is, that the operating system can...